moggieuk/Happy-Hare/doc/ercf_encoder_v11.md

 This is why the sequence to calibrate is in this order:
 <ol>
 <li>Set `rotation_distance` for the gear stepper of gate #0.
 This will ensure that when the ERCF gear stepper is told to push 200mm of filament it will accurately push exactly that.
 This is the same as you do for your extruder stepper and why you must calibrate a known length of filament (typically 200mm) to set the rotation_distance for your gear_stepper.
-<li>Run calibration on encoder `ERCF_CALIBRATE_ENCODER` to establish the `encoder_resolution` of the gear wheel in the encoder.
+<li>Run calibration on encoder `MMU_CALIBRATE_ENCODER` to establish the `encoder_resolution` of the gear wheel in the encoder.
 Think of it as the reverse of above -- gear extruder pushes 200mm, the encoder gear sensor must measure 200mm..
-<li>Then because the ERCF has many gates, a delta from the reference gate #0 is determined with `ERCF_CALIBRATE_SINGLE TOOL=<1,2,3,..,n> to compensate for slightly different effective diameters of the different gear wheels.
+<li>Then because the ERCF has many gates, a delta from the reference gate #0 is determined with `MMU_CALIBRATE_GATES GATE=<1,2,3,..,n> to compensate for slightly different effective diameters of the different gear wheels.
 </ol>
 <br>

 ## ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) ![#c5f015](https://placehold.co/15x15/c5f015/c5f015.png) ![#1589F0](https://placehold.co/15x15/1589F0/1589F0.png) List of main issues:
 Ok, with that context out of the way let's look at the possible problems.
 One of the biggest issues is the differences in the many BMG gear clones that are available on AliExpress or elsewhere.
 Take a look at these two example gears:

 <img src="gear_differences.jpg" width="800" alt="BMG gear differences">